mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 #### Install necessary tools and commit hook

-This will install different tools used for development: kubectl, kops, helm, coreutils, also initiaze necessary environment variables
+This will install different tools used for development: kubectl, kops, helm, coreutils, also initialise necessary environment variables

 ```bash